 I kicked the football twenty yards farther today than I did yesterday.

-If the distance or subject matter is immeasurable then use further:
+If the distance or subject matter is immeasurable, use further:

 The flooding will cause further problems in the south.